kwonus/Quelle/Quelle-AVX.md

 Implicit actions can be combined into compound statements.
 However, compound statements are limited to contain ONLY implicit actions.
 This means that explicit actions cannot be used to construct a compound statement.

 Constructing a compound statement with multiple implicit actions, involves delimiting each action with semi-colons.
-As search is a fundamental concern of Quelle, it is optimized to make compound implicit actions easy to construct with a concise and and intuitive syntax.
+As search is a fundamental concern of Quelle, it is optimized to make compound implicit actions easy to construct with a concise and intuitive syntax.

 Even before we describe Quelle syntax generally, let's examine these concepts using examples: